What’s an Introvert and How Do You Know if You Are One?

 There’s a misconception that being introverted means you’re shy, anti-social and struggle to be around people.

 Being an introvert means that your energy is drained when you’re around others and re-charged when you’re alone.
-This doesn’t mean that introverts aren’t social or can’t do things extroverts do, it just means that we need a break every now and again.
+This doesn’t mean that introverts aren’t social, struggle to be around other people, or can’t do things extroverts do.
+It just means that we need a break every now and again.

-So to be an extrovert means that you gain energy from being around others.
-The simplest way to tell which you are is to think about how you feel after being in a social situation for a while.
+So, to be an extrovert means that you gain energy from being around others.
+The simplest way to tell which you are is to think about how you feel after being in a social situation.
 Do you feel pumped up, or tired?

 What are some common introvert characteristics?

-I’ve said it before, introverts are wide and varied people, but if you’re leaning towards introversion, you may recognise some of these characteristics:
+I’ve said it before, introverts are wide and varied people, but if you’re leaning towards introversion, you may recognise some of these introverted personality characteristics:

 - You’re a good listener